-Cool Company Ltd. – Mandatory notification of trade | MarketScreener
+Cool Company Ltd. – Mandatory Notification Of Trade | MarketScreener

-EPS Ventures Ltd., close associate of Cyril Ducau, Chair of the Board of Cool Company Ltd. (the “Company”), has on 15 June 2022 acquired 8,934 shares in the Company at a price of NOK 90.1 per share.
-Following the transaction, EPS Ventures Ltd. holds a total of 15,082,623 shares in the Company, equivalent to 37.70 % of the Company’s shares.
+EPS Ventures Ltd., close associate of Cyril Ducau, Chair of the Board of Cool Company Ltd. (the “Company”), has on 17 June 2022 acquired 98,766 shares in the Company at an average price of NOK 87.42 per share.
+Following the transaction, EPS Ventures Ltd. holds a total of 15,199,264 shares in the Company, equivalent to 37.99% of the Company’s shares.

 Please see attached notification form in accordance with the Market Abuse Regulation article 19.